joeycastillo/oddlyspecific.org/_posts/2020-02-20-road-to-book-1-the-hiking-log.md

 We're going to start with a blank sketch; just click File -> New.

 First, let's bring in our libraries.
-At the top, add imports for the two libraries we need, (and one more for a function we're going to end up using):
+At the top, add imports for the three libraries we need, (and one more for a function we're going to end up using):

 ```
 #include <Adafruit_SPIFlash.h>